Hitvardhan-Singh-Solanki/Hitvardhan-Singh-Solanki/README.md

 ## About Me

-Experienced software developer with seven years of expertise in web engineering, adept at delivering innovative solutions.
+Experienced software developer with a decade of expertise in web engineering, adept at delivering innovative solutions.
 Recognized for developing a vendor onboarding solution that increased satisfaction scores by 60%, resulting in €1.5 million in cost savings.
 Versatile and adaptable, with a strong track record in startup and multinational corporate environments.
 Passionate about driving excellence and leveraging technology to exceed expectations.

 ## Technical Skills